 - a) Threat Identification: TGP must implement data integration and identify integrity threats in the special permit inspection area at least once each calendar year, with intervals not to exceed 15 months, in accordance with 49 CFR 192.917 and Condition 13(c) Data Integration.
-The stress corrosion cracking (SCC) threat assessment for the extended special permit segment,17 must be conducted using the current incorporated by reference (IBR) edition of the American Society of Mechanical Engineers (ASME) Standard B31.8S, "Managing System Integrity of Gas Pipelines" (ASME B31.8S) Appendix A3 and National Association of Corrosion Engineers (NACE) Standard Practice (SP) 0204-2008, "Stress Corrosion Cracking Direct Assessment Methodology," Sections 1.2.1.1 and 1.2.2. - b) Inline Inspection Methodology: TGP must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for the special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - At a minimum, TGP must conduct ILI assessments for corrosion and denting with highresolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups.
+The stress corrosion cracking (SCC) threat assessment for the extended special permit segment,16 must be conducted using the current incorporated by reference (IBR) edition of the American Society of Mechanical Engineers (ASME) Standard B31.8S, "Managing System Integrity of Gas Pipelines" (ASME B31.8S) Appendix A3 and National Association of Corrosion Engineers (NACE) Standard Practice (SP) 0204-2008, "Stress Corrosion Cracking Direct Assessment Methodology," Sections 1.2.1.1 and 1.2.2. - b) Inline Inspection Methodology: TGP must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for the special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - At a minimum, TGP must conduct ILI assessments for corrosion and denting with highresolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups. - ii) For near-neutral or high-pH SCC (cracking threat), TGP must use an ILI tool17 that will identify tight cracks.18 - iii) A special permit segment with electric flash-welded (EFW) pipe must have an ILI tool assessment run for hard spots and cracking from hard spots.

-16 If remediation based upon the findings of the CIS is not practicable within 12 months of the CIS survey, TGP must submit a schedule and justify the delay 60 days prior to the 12-month completion requirement to the Director, PHMSA Southern Region.
+15 If remediation based upon the findings of the CIS is not practicable within 12 months of the CIS survey, TGP must submit a schedule and justify the delay 60 days prior to the 12-month completion requirement to the Director, PHMSA Southern Region.
 TGP must receive a "no objection" letter from the Director, PHMSA Southern Region, prior to a pipe coating remediation schedule extension.

-17 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.
+16 The extended special permit segment is defined as the special permit segment and the five (5) contiguous miles past each endpoint.